veronycca/buildings/README.md

     }
     - Returns BuildingNotFoundException if ID does not exist

-+ /v1/buildings/{id}:
++ /v1/buildings/{id} (GET or PUT method):
     - Provides information about building selected by ID.
-    - Updates building selected by ID.
+    - Updates building selected by ID if body provided.
 Example of request body:
     {
       "owner": "string",
       "address": {